 While certainly not discounting the fact that God can and does speak many ways.

-But in all cases, Scripture stands resolute against those who seek or proclaim any “revelation” to the contrary.
+But in all cases, God stands resolute against any “revelation” contrary to His external Word of Scripture.